JSpeedie/G2ME-legacy/README.md

 (to reduce storage costs since they store every change in rating), takes bracket files as inputs and calculates the new glicko ratings for all the players.

-*It makes very easy to simulate a tournament for glicko ratings*
+*It makes it very easy to simulate a tournament for glicko ratings*